 Begin at Buckingham Palace, the official residence of the British monarch, Queen Elizabeth II.
-Although an early visit means missing the “Changing the Guard” parade which happens at 11.30 am, seeing the French neo-classical façade up close is awesome enough.
-If you are there during summer, tour the palace state rooms as they are open to the public only in August and September.
-Your tour also includes the Queen's Gallery and the Royal Mews.
+Although an early visit means missing the Changing the Guard parade that happens at 11:30, seeing the French neo-classical façade up close is awesome enough.
+If you’re there in August or September, tour the palace state rooms, as they’re open to the public in these months.
+The tour also includes the Queen's Gallery and the Royal Mews.

-Stop for Lunch
+2. Stop for Lunch

 - For cheese lovers, pick up a piece of melted cheese bread.
 The cheese is made with rich, unpasteurised, full-fat milk and the bread is huge, so sharing is encouraged.

 - Never leave London without tasting its traditional fish and chips.
-If you wish to have a sit-down lunch, Fish!
+If you want to have a sit-down lunch, Fish!
 Kitchen is the restaurant for you.
 As the all-glass restaurant is modelled to resemble a giant fish tank, you will also have a good view of the Southwark Cathedral.
-I prefer the take-away section where the prices are less than half in the restaurant.
-The large terrace has ample space for us to sit and savour our treats.
+Tip: The take-away section’s prices are less than half of what they are in the restaurant and the large terrace has ample space for you to sit and savour your treats.

-Your Journey Continues
+3. Your Journey Continues

 Proceed to the Tower of London and experience the grandeur of living in Europe’s oldest fortified castle.
-Linger here to view the opulent crown jewels and the Tower Green, the latter is known for its bloody past of executing well-known queens such as Anne Boleyn and Lady Jane Grey.
+Linger here to view the opulent crown jewels and the Tower Green.
+The latter is known for its bloody past of executing well-known queens like Anne Boleyn and Lady Jane Grey.

-Your Journey Ends
+4. Your Journey Ends

 End your journey at Trafalgar Square; a spectacular open area dotted with fountains and statues with a sweeping staircase connecting you to the National Gallery.
 You’ll see the very tall Nelson's Column, with a statue of Lord Nelson (who died in the 1805 Battle of Trafalgar) on top.